avanishandilya/DiscordProject/README.md

 2. Using the Discord search bar, I used the before and after search filters to search by year and person for every year from the start of the server until 2023.
 3. I put in the information into the respective row in Excel.
 4. Once I had found the number of messages for everyone, I then sorted the sheet from greatest number of messages
 5. I made a copy of this Excel sheet because for the first Excel sheet, I anonymized everyone by simply putting "Person 1, Person 2..." and so on until "Person 22".
+The second Excel sheet is to keep track of the names so if I ever want to change the dataset, then I can easily and accuaretly update the information.

 ### Pros of the Data